abhikainthla/OLX-Clone/README.md

 ## Acknowledgments
 - This project draws inspiration from the design and functionality of OLX.
 - Special thanks to the Contributers for their invaluable contributions.
 - Grateful of geekster for organizing this geekathon which led us to showcase and improve our skills.
+- Atlast Thankful of our teachers and mentors.